bayesflow-org/bayesflow-workshop-quant-psych/README.md

 ## License

-Author of the original work Šimon Kucharský, partially based on previous materials created by various members of the BayesFlow team.
+Author of the original work is Šimon Kucharský.
+The materials are partially based on previous workshop and course contents created by various members of the BayesFlow team.

-The contents of this repository are shared under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
+The contents of this repository are shared under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.
 Software elements are additionally licensed under the [3-Clause BSD License](https://opensource.org/license/bsd-3-clause).

-Some contents (data, figures) are reused from other sources (attributed in the materials).
-Make sure to appropriately attribute the original authors if reusing the materials.
+Some content (data, figures) are reused from other sources (attributed in the materials).
+Make sure to appropriately attribute the original authors if reusing these materials.